-In 1858, a coloured slave Django is made a freeman by a charismatic German bounty hunter.
-The pair then track down Django’s wife finding out she’s the property of an evil plantation owner.
+In 1858, a freeman Django and bounty hunter track down Django’s wife finding out she’s the property of an evil plantation owner.

 In a similar twist of roles, I was surprised to see an actor I associate with bad guys, as a more lovable character.
 Notable evil examples being his equally charismatic roles as Blofeld in the last James Bond offering, Spectre (2013) and Col. Hans Landa in Inglorious Basterds (2012).
 This actor being Christoph Waltz, he of the Austrian accent whose charming, dulcet tones could sell chocolate to a confirmed dieter.

 But for me – and not just as I have a major soft spot for DiCaprio – DiCaprio’s Southern accented, moustache and goatee sporting, evil plantation owner stood out despite the fact Waltz literally waltzed away with the Best Supporting Actor Award at the Oscars.